Activities and Events

 Our Parent Voice Newsletter includes ISEND updates, news, ideas and activities and events for children and families for each season of the year:

-The Parent Voice Newsletter is created by the ISEND communications team; for any queries or feedback on the newsletter please email ISEND.comms@eastsussex.gov.uk.
+The Parent Voice Newsletter is created by the ISEND communications team.
+For any queries or feedback on the newsletter, please email ISEND.comms@eastsussex.gov.uk

 ISEND Social Media